Technos0855/panix/README.md

 ## LKM modules

-You can putting your own LKM module source files in `src` directory and build them by running `./build_lkm` to save the compiled `.ko` files into the root directory of the emulator.
+You can putting your own LKM module source files in `src` directory and build them by running `./build_lkm`.
+After build, re-run the emulate script to apply, it will be lye on root directory.

-Also, I provided some example LKM modules in `tests` directory you can try.

 ## FAQ